 There are many benefits of pumpkin for dogs!
 Pumpkin is everywhere.
 It’s delicious, nutritious, and easy to come by.But can dogs eat pumpkin, too?
 Is pumpkin suitable for dogs?
 Can dogs eat pumpkin seeds?
 What about pumpkin puree for dogs?
 What can pumpkin do for dogs?

-While you’re sipping on your favourite pumpkin spice latte, can your dog savour his own pumpkin treat?
+While you’re sipping on your favourite pumpkin spice latte, can your dog savor his own pumpkin treat?
 Turns out, the fall staple is not only a great treat for people (minus the sugar and pastries, perhaps), but it makes an excellent treat and supplement for a dog or cat!

 Why Should I Feed My Dog Pumpkin?

 One of the main drawbacks of commercial dog foods is that they are often low in B vitamins and fibre.
 This nutritional deficiency is why most commercial foods are considered to be poor in nutrition.
-Even if the formula may claim to provide B vitamins, fibre, antioxidants and other health benefits, they will usually not contain enough to help alleviate constipation or other digestion problems dogs experience.
+Even if the formula may claim to provide B vitamins, fibre, antioxidants, and other health benefits, it will usually not contain enough to help alleviate constipation or other digestion problems dogs experience.